grqphical/watchtower/README.md

    - Include control of network protocol
    - Include control of host address and port
 4. Add option for user to output matched packets to a file
+5. Allow user to customize response of server with a file

 ## Install